PetaVision/OpenPV/docs/doxygen/src/install_aws.md

 An AWS Instance allows the user to create a virtual environment to do runs.
 We do spot instances to save money, and already have the PetaVision capabilities to restart a run if it does die.
 For more information on spot instances, go to http://aws.amazon.com/ec2/purchasing-options/spot-instances/.

 ## Creating a Spot Instance
+If you intend to create a MPI Cluster of Instances jump to the bottom section

 - Go to the EC2 management page.
 Click Instances under Instances in the left tab.
+- Step 1: Choose an Amazon Machine Image (AMI)
     - Click Launch Instance.
 Click on Community AMIs in the left tab.
-- Using the search bar, find the AMI marked `PetaVision Public AMI`.
+    - Using the search bar, find the AMI labeled `PetaVision Public AMI`.
 Click Select.
+- Step 2: Choose an Instance Type
     -  Pick a GPU instance (g2.2xlarge).
 Click next.
+- Step 3: Configure Instance Details
-- (Note that there are additional steps involved if you are launching an mpi cluster of instances on this screen under the MPI Clusters section)
+    - If you are making only one instance, keep the number of instances at 1.
+(Note that there are additional steps involved if you are launching an mpi cluster of instances on this screen under the MPI Clusters section)
     - Check Request Spot Instances under Purchasing option
-- Type in an appropriate maximum price (approximately $0.15 - $0.20 above the current price is usually safe to insulate you from changes in price).
-- Under subnet, pick one of the 3 choices based on the current price (Table when selecting a spot instance) and price history (Spot Requests under Instances, Price History up top.
-Select instance type as g2.2xlarge).
-- Note the subnet.
+    - Pricing for an hour of an AWS instance comes from the dynamic market price determined by how many available spot instances there are and the lowest bid that still gets an instance.
+For more information about spot instances, you can read more here:[EC2 Spot Instance Pricing Information](http://aws.amazon.com/ec2/purchasing-options/spot-instances/)
+    -  You will see three different regions (a, b, c).
+We recommend you pick the least expensive region in Subnet.
+Next, enter your Maximum Price you are willing to pay to keep your instance.
+We recommend approximately $0.15 - $0.20 above the current price to insulate you from typical fluctuations in price.
+Remember that even if your bid is higher than the current price you will only pay the current price not your maximum price.
+    - NOTE: If you want to see how the price typically fluctuates, you'll need to leave your current configuration or open a new tab, navigate back to EC2 > Instances > Spot Requests > Pricing History.
+Select your instance type (eg. g2.2xlarge) and review the history.
+    - Note the subnet since any EBS volume you attach has to be in the same subnet region
+    - All of the remaining default values can be kept the same
     - Click next.
+- Step 4: Add Storage
     -  No additional storage is required.
 Make sure Delete on Termination is checked.
 Click next.
+- Step 5: Tag Instance
+    - Give your instance a name in the Value text box next to the Key name.
-- No tags are needed.
-Click next.
+    - Click next.
     - (Note that there are additional steps involved if you are launching an mpi cluster of instances on this screen under the MPI Clusters section)
+- Step 6: Configure Security Group
-- Check Select an existing security group.
-Select the default security group.
+    - Check *Select an existing security group*.
+    - Select the default security group.
 Click Review and Launch.
+- Step 7: Review Spot Instance Request
     - After reviewing, click launch.
     - Select Choose an existing key pair, and select your key pair that you created earlier.
     - Check the acknowledgement, and click Request Spot Instance.

 Spot instances will take a few minutes to fulfill.
 Looking under Instances in the left tab, you can see the status of your request.
-Once your instance is started, name the instance something relevant.
+If you did not name your instance on Step 5, name the instance something relevant once the instance is started.

 The PetaVision Public AMI already includes all the code and tools you will need to start a PetaVision run.